fbgallet/roam-extension-live-ai-assistant/README.md

   - You can also set tags to exclude blocks (and their children) from context
 - regarding agents:
   - `NL query`, `NL: q Datomic query`, and `Smart Search` only send the natural language query, no graph content is sent to the LLM API !
-  - `Ask to your graph`, on the other hand, sends the results of Smart Search (blocks that match the conditions + their direct parent + their first child for pre-selection, and all children up to 3 levels for pre-selected blocks, up to 20).
+  - `Ask your graph`, on the other hand, sends the results of Smart Search (blocks that match the conditions + their direct parent + their first child for pre-selection, and all children up to 3 levels for pre-selected blocks, up to 20).
 Here, the user has no control over what is sent to the LLM, since the data captured depends on how the agent interprets the user's initial query.
   - `Live Outliner Agent` only sends the content of the active Live Outline.

 ## 6. Detailed documentation for advanced uses